 Iran had cordial relations with the West under the Pahlavi monarchy but religious, political and popular dissatisfaction with the Shah’s programme of modernisation and Westernisation and his repression of dissent led to him being deposed in the Islamic revolution of 1979, and Ayatollah Ruholla Khomeini declared Iran the world’s first Islamic republic.

 Since then Iran has swung between more rigid and relatively liberal interpretations of Islamic rule.
-In June 2021, the presidential election was won by hardline Chief Justice Ebrahim Raisi, who has also been tipped to succeed Ayatollah Khamenei as Supreme Leader.
-Many reformers and moderate candidates were barred from standing and voter turnout reached a record low.
+In June 2021 the presidential election was won by hardline Chief Justice Ebrahim Raisi, who was tipped to succeed Ayatollah Khamenei as Supreme Leader but died in a helicopter crash in May 2024.
+In July 2024 the reformist Masoud Pezeshkian was elected to replace him.

 There is widespread social breakdown in Iran and disillusionment with the regime, and the government has been widely condemned for its many human rights abuses.
 Population growth followed by rapid urbanisation has led to millions of unemployed youth in cities, where there are many drug addicts and street children, and rates of depression are high, especially in Tehran.